erinijapranckeviciene/gnuhealth_instruction/README.md

 # MAPNAME       SYSTEM-USERNAME         PG-USERNAME
 mapname1        your_login_name         postgres
 ```
 Second edit is in `/etc/postgresql/14/main/pg_hba.conf` file.
-There you must add the `map=mapname1` mapping to the peer authentication for postgres and change IPv4 and IPv6 authentication to peer two lines in a following way:
+There you must add the `map=mapname1` mapping to the peer authentication for postgres in a following way:

 ```
 # Database administrative login by Unix domain socket
-local   all             postgres                                peer map=mapname1 ...
+local   all             postgres                                peer map=mapname1
-# IPv4 local connections:
-host    all             all             127.0.0.1/32            peer
-# IPv6 local connections:
-host    all             all             ::1/128                 peer
 ```
 After these modifications you have to restart postgres server
 ```